brettlangdon/datadog-katacoda-scenarios/dash-apm-python/step_10.md

-Before continuing to the next step please be sure to restart the `pumps` service.
+In this phase we are going to introduce a service failure.

+Open a new terminal window and run:

-`docker-compose start pumps`.
+`docker-compose stop pumps`

-You may close the new terminal window you have opened in the previous step.
+to cause the `pumps` service to stop.